Local Foods in Local Schools

 An increasing number of Maine schools are sourcing food locally and providing complementary educational activities that teach students about food, farming, and nutrition.
 This farm to school movement not only ensures our children are receiving healthy meals, it supports our local economy and rich tradition of agriculture.

-Cook-off Rules and Guidelines
+SY2026 Cook-off Team Rules and Guidelines

 Cook-off Recipe Template